KaifAhmad1/HistoryQnA/README.md

 # HistoryQnA
 This project combines several powerful tools to create a Document-based Question-Answering (QnA) system.
-It integrates LangChain, Pinecone, and GPT-4 to provide advanced text processing and retrieval capabilities.
+It integrates `LangChain`, `Pinecone`, and `GPT-4` to provide advanced text processing and retrieval capabilities.

-Key Features:
+### Key Features:

 Document Handling: Load and split documents from a directory.
 Document Embeddings: Utilize GPT-4 for generating embeddings of documents.
 Semantic Search: Implement semantic search using Pinecone, making it easier to find relevant documents.
 Question-Answering: Use LangChain to perform question-answering on the retrieved documents.

-How to Use:
+### How to Use:
 Set up the required dependencies and environment variables.
 Load and split your documents from a directory.
 Create document embeddings with GPT-4.